This article isn’t like the usual posts that I’ve been publishing. The ideas aren’t THAT specific, nor are they actionable.

 While this post might not be an actionable “How-to” guide, I promise you that reading this might be one of the most important things that you’ll ever need to do, as you try your hand at becoming an online instructor.

-We’re going to talk about your struggles — whether you’ve articulated them in your mind’s or not.
+We’re going to talk about your struggles as an online instructor — whether you’ve articulated them in your mind’s or not.
 These struggles are debilitating and have caused countless others to give up on their dreams.
 More than just the problems, however, we will also talk about the solutions, and some ideas about why you shouldn’t be paralyzed by any of these problems.

 Let’s hop right in.